dollplayer2501/dotfiles_qtile/docs/01_00-overview.md

 # Project Overview

-- This repository contains my Qtile window manager configuration files.
+- This repository contains **MY** Qtile window manager configuration files.
 It is not intended to be general-purpose.
 - There may be inconsistencies between this documentation and the configuration files.

 ## Purpose